kakarot9x/saucedemo_e2e/README.md

 - It's built on Python apply the POM design pattern to ensure our tests are readable, robust & easy to maintain.
 - Key features:
-logging, reporting, support flexible configuration for env, browser, headless mode; parallel test run, auto capture screenshot on failure or on demand, allure report for detail, Using UV for env management, auto setup and run test in one script, easy to integrate with CI/CD like Jenkins, gitHub actions, ...
+logging, reporting, support flexible configuration for env, browser, headless mode; auto capture screenshot on failure or on demand, allure report for detail, Using UV for env management, auto setup and run test in one script, easy to integrate with CI/CD like Jenkins, gitHub actions,...
+- TODO: parallel test run(pytest-xdist), Apply testrail id to push to TestRail automatically(trcli),...

 - Including test: